weeksdev/Cork/README.md

 # Cork
 >Cork, a song writing/music library and tablature creator

 >A class library and test suite for basic music information and tablature.

+Benefits:

+1. Create tabs fast and easy!
+2. Thourough library of scales and keys

 ###Includes the following: